mongodb/specifications/source/retryable-reads/retryable-reads.rst

 This boolean option determines whether retryable behavior will be applied to all read operations executed within the MongoClient.
-This option MUST default to false [1]_, which implies no change in read behavior. `As with retryable writes
+This option MUST default to true. `As with retryable writes
 <https://github.com/mongodb/specifications/blob/master/source/retryable-writes/retryable-writes.rst#retrywrites>`__,
 this option MUST NOT be configurable at the level of an individual read operation, collection object, or database object.
 Drivers that expose a "high"